egotist0/SLM-DB/README.md

-A high-performance standalone KV STORAGE ENGIN merging the high write performance of LSM Tree and the read ability of B+ Tree.
+A high-performance standalone KV STORAGE ENGINE merging the high write performance of LSM Tree and the read ability of B+ Tree.

 ## Attributes: